Avril Lavigne: 2019–2020: Head Above Water

 Lavigne's sixth album Head Above Water was released on February 15, 2019, through BMG.
-The album reached the top ten in Australia, Austria, Canada, Germany, Italy, Japan, Switzerland and the United Kingdom, and peaked at number thirteen on the U.S. Billboard 200.
+The album reached the top ten in Australia, Austria, Canada, Germany, Italy, Japan, Switzerland and the United Kingdom, and peaked at number thirteen on the US Billboard 200.
 It was preceded by three singles: "Head Above Water", "Tell Me It's Over" and "Dumb Blonde", with the lead single drawing inspiration from Lavigne's battle with Lyme disease.
 The fourth single, "I Fell in Love with the Devil", was released on June 28, 2019.
 In support of the album, Lavigne embarked on the Head Above Water Tour, which started on September 14, 2019.
 European concerts were postponed to 2022 due to the COVID-19 pandemic.

 On April 24, 2020, Lavigne re-recorded the track "Warrior" from her sixth album and released it as a single, titled "We Are Warriors".
 The proceeds from the single support Project HOPE's relief efforts in the COVID-19 pandemic.